By Verve Group

 To understand carbon neutrality, we first have to examine the impact of excess carbon dioxide on our planet.

 Greenhouse gases are gases that lock heat in the atmosphere.
 These gases form an impenetrable “greenhouse” that traps the heat inside, warming the planet.
-Carbon Dioxide (CO2) is one of the largest contributors to greenhouse gases, and as a result, global climate change.
+Carbon dioxide (CO2) makes up 65% of the world’s greenhouse gases, and as a result, is a leading cause of global climate change.

 Adopting sustainable solutions like solar and wind power can help businesses reduce their carbon footprint, and even be carbon negative (that is, offsetting more carbon emissions than they produce).
 Carbon neutrality is the first step towards carbon negativity: after reducing emissions as much as possible, offsetting any remaining carbon emissions currently required to run a business.